sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 See [Running on Yarn](https://spark.apache.org/docs/latest/running-on-yarn.html).

+### Error `No AWS login credentials`

+The client does not have any valid credentials to request a token from the Amazon STS service.

 ### Tokens Expire before job completes

 The default duration of session and role tokens as set in